Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

+Cutting on \(r\)-band magnitude results in a significant reduction in sample size, so this would not be appropriate by itself for automatic classification.
+However, it could serve as a useful step in a pipeline for broad classification.

-In Section \ref{multiple} we found that, while combined classifiers are very good at creating high purity, low efficiency SN Ia samples, they are poor classifiers of non-SN Ia classes.
+In Section \ref{multiple} we found that, while combined classifiers are very good at creating high purity, low completeness SN Ia samples, they are poor classifiers of non-SN Ia classes.
 This makes them ineffective for TiDES live transient classifications.
-We also found in Section \ref{suc rates}, that the individual classifiers produce mediocre efficiency and purity in most transient classes when operating on every transient observed in the 4MOST survey simulation.
+We also found in Sections \ref{ind results} and \ref{5 class}, that the individual classifiers produce mediocre completeness and purity in most transient classes when operating on every transient observed in the 4MOST survey simulation.
 However, for TiDES transients brighter than \(r\)=21.8 mag, \ngsf{} appears to be a good choice for automated live classification.

 However, this comes with several caveats.
-First, this is only true with robust redshift information.
+First, there will be significant performance loss when redshift information cannot be provided.
 Second, this only applies with relatively broad transient classes.
-For example, \ngsf{} often classifies Ib-norm inputs as SN Ic subclasses and vice versa.
+For example, \ngsf{} often classifies Ib-norm inputs as SN Ic subclasses.
+Just under 50\% of Ibc classification are SNe Ib classified as SNe Ic and vice versa.
 Finally, and perhaps most importantly, while the SNe Ia purity is high, the purity of the other classification bins can be far lower.
-For example the SN II purity is 78\%, and the Ibc purity is just 59\%.
+For example the SN II purity is 77\%, and the Ibc purity is just 70\% (see Table \ref{ngsf cuts}).

-From the point of view of the potential cosmology sample of SNe Ia obtained in Section \ref{multiple}, cutting transients from our sample based on their apparent magnitudes has less impact on the purity than the efficiency.
-While \ngsf{} and \snid{} see 2-4\% improvement, \dash{}'s purity remains very close to constant.
+From the point of view of the potential cosmology sample of SNe Ia obtained in Section \ref{multiple}, cutting transients from our sample based on their apparent magnitudes has less impact on the purity than the completeness.
+All three classifiers see between 0-4\% improvement.
 Compared to the needs of live classification, it is less clear if this small improvement in purity compensates for the significant fraction of the sample discarded before classification.
-In fact, applying the magnitude cut to the combined \dash{}-\ngsf{} classifier reduces the SN Ia sample produced by over one third with redshifts.
-Although technically the efficiency of the classified SN Ia sample increases from 70\% to 77\% with redshifts, this is a significant loss of sample size for a negligible change to purity.
+In fact, the \dash{}--\ngsf{} combined classification produces a higher SN Ia purity and classifies a greater number of SNe Ia in total (since the completeness of the 21.8 mag cut \ngsf{} classification is around 50\% when cut transients are accounted for).